If you would like to display jobs on your careers site in multiple languages, please follow the instructions below.

-- Go to Settings > Workflow > Email templates > Default auto-confirmation email, select the language you want to add a translation for, fill in the translations while using the placeholders, and save the email.
+1. Go to Settings > Templates > Email templates > Auto-reply, and select the language you want to add a translation for, fill in the translations while using the placeholders, and save the email.

 2. Go to departments and click on the pencil icon.

 3. Fill in the department translations for the enabled languages and click Update.